Skip to main content

 In the period following the 9/11 attacks in the US, BTP rapidly enhanced its Counter Terrorism capability.
 Work on confronting the Chemical, Biological and Nuclear (CBRN) threat had begun in earnest in 1995 in the aftermath of the nerve agent attack on the Tokyo Metro by the Aum Shinrikyo cult (2).

-The railways policed by BTP and its predecessors have been targeted since the 1880s by terrorists, so the development of officers trained to handle terrorist incident and threats is no surprise.
+The railways policed by BTP and its predecessors have been targeted since the 1880s by terrorists, so the development of officers trained to handle terrorist incidents and threats is no surprise.
 Experience of wartime operations also featured in BTP’s corporate memory.
 The force was lucky in the 1990s and 2000s to have an in-house expert in the form of Adrian Dwyer.
 With his guidance BTP had the best equipment and the best training of any force in the UK.

 Under the leadership of senior officers such as Paul Nicholas and Alan Pacey the force was able to face the changing CT challenges of the period, building on the work of Ian McGregor and his predecessors going back to the Fenian outrages of the nineteenth century.